 There are a number of different room types available.
-All featuring breakfast in the morning, free WiFi, towels, hairdryer, TV, toiletries and tea and coffee making facilities.
+All featuring breakfast in the morning, free WiFi, towels, hairdryer, TV, toiletries and tea/coffee making facilities.
 Choose from a single, twin or double room.
-Moreover, if you are a dog owner, you can bring your dog along for a small extra charge too!
+If you are a dog owner, you can bring your dog along for a small extra charge too!

 Beechtree Cottages, Ingleton

 A selection of 6 self-catered cottages accommodating up to 7 night stays.
 Key features include an open plan lounge with log burner, fully equipped kitchen/diner with appliances and utensils, separate downstairs toilet and sandstone gated enclosed veranda with garden furniture.
-Furthermore, the cottages also benefit from a wide screen TV, CD and DVD player.
-As well as handy off road parking and free WiFi.
-As an added extra, guests also benefit from full access to the managers office featuring a range of books and leaflets on local attractions as well as information on local walks and walking maps.
+The cottages benefit from a wide screen TV, CD and DVD player, as well as handy off road parking and free WiFi.
+As an added extra, guests also benefit from full access to the manager’s office, featuring a range of books and leaflets on local attractions as well as information on local walks and walking maps.

 Gauber Bunk Barn & Den, Ribblehead

 For larger groups completing the North Yorkshire 3 Peaks Challenge, Gauber Bunk Barn & Den in Ribblehead could be the ideal choice.
 It can accommodate up to 12 people over three rooms.
 Originating as far back as the 1700s, it was originally a Quaker Barn.
 After undergoing restoration it still retains historic features but now has a new contemporary twist.
-It is conveniently located on the route descenting Pen y Ghent and is only a short drive away from Ingleton, Ribblehead Viaduct and White Scar Caves.
+It is conveniently located on the route descending Pen-y-Ghent and is only a short drive away from Ingleton, Ribblehead Viaduct and White Scar Caves.

 The main features include three bedrooms with bed linen and towels included.
 Also included with the price is a kitchen diner.
 Along with a spacious living room with a wood burner and an ample garden with furniture and barbecue.
 The accommodation also features internet access.
-Moreover, a basic self service breakfast can be requested and dogs can be accommodated for prior to booking.
+Moreover, a basic self-service breakfast can be requested and dogs can be accommodated for by letting us know prior to booking.